ATAboukhadra/GHOST/README.md

 pip install --no-build-isolation submodules/simple-knn
 ```

+If you plan to use VGGSfM use `pip install pycolmap==3.10.0`
+If you plan to use HLoc use `pip install pycolmap==3.13.0`
+Can't use both in the same environment (You can create a separate environment for vggsfm)

 Optional for retrieving geometric priors and object templates from OpenShape
 ```
 conda create -n openshape python=3.10 -y